 A broken engagement can be difficult to cope with.
 Your hopes, dreams, and wishes for a future filled with happiness are over.
 Whether your engagement was a long one or a short one, the question of what to do with the engagement ring is a vital one.
 The answer depends on a variety of broken engagement rules, with some possibilities being returning the ring, selling it, keeping it, or even transforming it into a completely new piece of jewelry.
 What to do in your case?
 We’ll address all of these questions in this short guide to broken engagement ring etiquette, and in the process, help you find a way to resolve this very sensitive issue.

 Giving an Engagement Ring Back to Your Ex

-It is not at all uncommon to want to remove all reminders of your ex, and your engagement ring is a prime example of this.
+It is not at all uncommon to want to remove all reminders of your ex, and your diamond engagement ring is a prime example of this.
 Before you return the ring (or have a friend or family member do so on your behalf), be sure that etiquette demands that you return your engagement ring to your ex.

 Broken engagement ring etiquette once demanded that the ring be returned to the giver no matter what.
-Expert advice stated that if the engagement was broken by either party, the bride needed to return the ring unless it was an heirloom from her side of the family.
+Expert advice stated that if the engagement was broken by either party, the bride needed to return the ring and its’ diamonds unless it was an heirloom from her side of the family.
 The real-world answer is far different.
 When should an engagement ring be returned to the groom?